VietRT/react-ecommerce/README.md

 Runs the app in the development mode.

-implementation plan (based on registered users/logged in => most likely will be imeplemented on the back end to check for user roles/permissions): stat rating feature user reviews
+implementation plan (based on registered users/logged in => most likely will be imeplemented on the backend to check for user roles/permissions): stat rating feature user reviews